Best Banks in Canada 2022

 As online banks have proliferated, so have alternative financial institutions that offer a variety of savings and investment accounts without actually being a bank.
 One of the reasons why people might choose alternative financial institutions is because they are able to focus their efforts on a very specific financial field, such as investing, and offer more bespoke service at significantly lower fees.
 Another reason is that alternative financial institutions often are able to offer more innovative products like hybrid chequing/savings accounts that give you all the convenience of a chequing account with the high growth potential of a high-interest savings account.

-Alternative financial institutions often also offer lower barriers of entry for those looking to try out new financial products, and can help newbies build up savings or dip their toes into investing.
+Alternative financial institutions often also offer lower barriers of entry for those looking to try out new financial products, and can help folks with less experience get better acquainted.
 With that in mind, here are some of Canada’s top alternative financial institutions:

 Wealthsimple

-You didn’t think we’d forget to include ourselves, did you?
-While Wealthsimple isn’t a bank, we still offer a host of no-to-low-fee financial products, including our hybrid savings/chequing account Wealthsimple Cash, as well as business accounts, joint and individual personal investing accounts, and retirement products like RRSPs, TFSAs, RESPs, and RRIFs.
+While Wealthsimple isn’t a bank, we still offer a host of no-to-low-fee financial products, including our hybrid savings/chequing account Wealthsimple Cash, as well as business accounts, joint and individual personal investing accounts, and investment products like RRSPs, TFSAs, RESPs, and RRIFs.
 We also have a platform for self-directed trading, as well as the option to trade in cryptocurrencies.

-With no account minimums, no trading commissions, human support from financial experts, and low management fees on investment accounts, Wealthsimple provides a wide variety of smart and savvy financial products.
+With no account minimums, no stock trading commissions, human support, and low management fees on investment accounts, Wealthsimple provides a wide variety of smart and savvy financial products.
+To sweeten the deal, we offer competitive interest rates for everyone, as well as automating investing options.

 Koho

-Koho is a Canadian financial institution that provides fee-free chequing accounts with the perks of a credit card and a savings account, including 0.5% cashback on all purchases and a roundup feature, which rounds up your purchases to the nearest buck or two (or five or ten) and then stashes that amount away.
+Koho is a Canadian financial institution boasting roughly 1 million clients that provides fee-free chequing accounts with the perks of a credit card and a savings account.
+They offer anywhere from 3.5% to 5% interest on your entire balance, depending on your membership tier..
+Plus, they’ve got a “round up” feature, which rounds up your purchases to the nearest buck or two (or five or ten) and then stashes that amount away as savings.
 You can set saving goals that are linked to your Koho card (which is a reloadable prepaid Visa).
 While Koho doesn’t replace all banking necessities, its account works as a convenient chequing account with added perks and greater spending/saving oversight thanks to their app.

 Moka (formerly Mylo)

-Moka (which used to be called Mylo) is a savings app that allows Canadians to round up purchases from a linked debit or credit card and then puts the spare change into an investment account.
+Moka (which used to be called Mylo) is a savings app with around 1 million worldwide.
+It allows Canadians to round up purchases from a linked debit or credit card and then puts the spare change into an investment account.
 In addition to the round-up feature, users can set automatic recurring investments so that their savings can grow even further.
 Moka’s portfolio manager invests your money using a diversified portfolio of low-cost ETFs.

-Moka charges a flat fee of $3 a month to use its services, as well as charging management fees that range from 0.06% to 0.38% for your portfolio.
+Moka charges a flat fee of $20 a month to use its services.

 How to find the best bank for your needs